 Think outside the box on what expenses you can consolidate.
 Can you join someone’s cell phone plan?
 Could you share streaming service plans with a roommate?
 Does an umbrella insurance policy reduce your premiums?
 Is it possible to consolidate your stuff into one room and rent space in your home?
 Get creative.

 It’s best to prepare for an emergency when things are going well.
 So if you’re in a good position, consider these steps to help you prepare for a personal financial crisis.
-And if you’re experiencing some financial upheaval, these steps can help too.
+And if you’re currently experiencing a financial crisis, these steps can help too.

 In closing, there are services that can help you negotiate and eliminate some of your monthly expenses using artificially intelligent apps.
 They monitor and track your spending and suggests ways to reduce expenses.
 They can also negotiate on your behalf, cancel subscriptions, request refunds, and offer financing alternatives.
 Learn more about personal financial digital assistants.